Bilirubin is the major metabolite of heme, the iron-binding tetrapyrrole ring found in hemoglobin, myoglobin, and cytochromes.

 373, Cerami, Sicily, Enna)

 Table 1).
 The pooled analysis of initial and in silico replication studies reported the same figures for the 6 variants on UGT1A1 and UGT1A6 genes with the following P values for the 3 non-synonymous variants on UGT1A6: (rs6759892, P = 1.98 × 10 −26; rs2070959, P = 2.87 × 10 −27; and rs1105879, P = 3.27 × 10 −29) ( Table 1).
-Results were similar after adjusting regression analysis for age and sex (Supplemental Digital Content: Table 4, http://links.lww.com/MD/A287).
-Using the pooled data from both initial and in silico replication studies, for each of the 6 variants, the median total serum bilirubin values differed significantly between the 3 subgroups of genotypes (homozygous major, heterozygous, and homozygous minor) on the Kruskal–Wallis test after Bonferroni correction with higher total serum bilirubin level observed in subjects with homozygous minor genotype (Supplemental Digital Content: Table 5 and Figure 6, http://links.lww.com/MD/A287 ).
+Results were similar after adjusting regression analysis for age and sex (Supplemental Digital Content: Table 4, ).
+Using the pooled data from both initial and in silico replication studies, for each of the 6 variants, the median total serum bilirubin values differed significantly between the 3 subgroups of genotypes (homozygous major, heterozygous, and homozygous minor) on the Kruskal–Wallis test after Bonferroni correction with higher total serum bilirubin level observed in subjects with homozygous minor genotype (Supplemental Digital Content: Table 5 and Figure 6, https://links.lww.com/MD/A287 ). https://links.lww.com/MD/A287

 Genetic Variants Associated With Unconjugated Serum Bilirubin Level